Project: Nokor Thom

 (Inscriptions du Cambodge IV: The inscription de temple Crun Angkor Thom: Stanza CVIII Translation: pp. 230-231)

-Perhaps erected by Jayavarman VII himself, the inscription at first provided us with a good source of information regarding the last reigns of the Angkorean kings starting from king Dharnindravaman until the take over by the Champa's king Jaya Indravarman.
+Perhaps erected by Jayavarman VII himself, the inscription at first provided us with a good source of information regarding the last reigns of the Angkorean kings starting from king Dharnindravaman until the take over by the Champa' s king Jaya Indravarman.
 The passage " The King Yacovarman who won Phuma Daitya" appeared to indicate that Yacovarman already have won over Burma that resulted, as we shall see, in Ramanadesa being under the vassalage of Angkor (Notes: The Dependency of Ramanadesa).
-Jayavarman VII brought theses past mistakes of his predecessors during each of their reigns, for the reminding to himself and to the future kings of Angkor to prevent the same mistakes again.
+Jayavarman VII brought these past mistakes of his predecessors during each of their reigns, for the reminding to himself and to the future kings of Angkor to prevent the same mistakes again.
 It shows how keen Jayavarman VII was in his handling of the state affair.
 This aptitude among many more of his qualities were crucial in salvaging Angkor from total disorder to become once again a powerful empire.
 The last event that drove the Champa King Jaya Indravarman to invade Angkor was perhaps the same event that set Jayavarman VII on the Angkorean throne.
-Continuing our assumption that he was held at Champapura as a prisoner of war and was later released for the rescue of king Yacovarman, Jayavarman VII ascended the Angkorean throne either by rebelling against the Cham King or by becoming a vassal of him.
+Continuing our assumption that he was held at Champapura as a prisoner of the Champa court, but was released for the rescue of king Yacovarman, Jayavarman VII ascended the Angkorean throne either by rebelling against the Cham King or by becoming a vassal of him.
 After the Cham attack, it was clear that the Angkorean court was in disarray and many strategic locations were now under the sway of Champapura under the Cholan court.
 As had been done by Suryavarman I and Suryavarman II in the past, a strong policy had to be adopted to safeguard the Cakravatin Empire.
-It was undeniable that Jayavarman VII had lashed out hash policy to restore back the control of the Angkorean Empire.
+It was undeniable that Jayavarman VII had adopted a hash policy in the attempt to restore back the control of the Angkorean Empire.
 In the word of Ma Tuan Lin, when the time had come he decided to wreak terrible vengeance on his enemies.
 Many inscriptions of both Khmer and Cham sites reveal that he had spent the rest of his life to fulfill that mission.
 In the campaign, he enlisted many Yuvarajas who were brought up at Angkor and tasks were assigned to them in an effort to stabilize many parts of the empire.
 Malayu and Vijaya were two among many dependencies that were on the top priority list of Jayavarman VII to bring back under Angkorean control.
 To recall back, Sri Dhammaraja had been wrested by the Chola from Ramanadesa and was handed over to the Sri Vijayan Empire.
 After the reign of Suryavaramn II, rivalry came back in a big way between the two contenders.
-Starting on their new feuds, anarchy settled in that required Jayavarman VII's attention.
+Starting on their new feuds, anarchy settled in that required Jayavarman VII' s attention.
 Being of importance to the Angkorean economy, Sri Dharmaraja was the first of his list to bring back order.
 With the assistance a young Nan apprentice Vidyanandanan, he started on a campaign to quiet down the revolt at Malayu (Malayang).
 Being under the leadership of the Chola Dynasty, Prey Nokor was declaring its independence and changed itself into become a contender for the control of Angkor.
 The next task of the Yuvaraja Vidyanandanan was to lead Khmer troops to take back the control and stabilize this eastern Angkorean cardinal state.

 The Prince Vidyanandana-Suryavarmadeva of the Nan Country

 Among eminent figures that played important role in the restoration of the Angkorean Empire, a prince of Nan named Vidyanandana had proved himself capable in the court of Jayavarman VII.
 To recall back, Nan was developed as part of Rajapati by Suryavarman I, into becoming the northern commanding post of Angkor.
 Under the leadership of his guru Divakarapandita, Suryavarman II continued on establishing Nan as an Angkorean vassal along with Vieng-Chan (The Construction of Angkor Wat: The Dependency of Rajapati: The Reestablishment of Muang Nan).
 It is thus not surprising that Vidyanandana, a descendant of the court of Nan, later adopted the titled of Suryavarmadeva during his own coronation as king of Sri Vijaya at Prey-Nokor.
-It was actually a claim to the Botumsurya's ancestry of the Angkorean tradition.
+It was actually a claim to the Botumsurya' s ancestry of the Angkorean tradition.
 The inscription of Suryavarmadeva that was found at the temple of Mi-son describes his childhood at the Angkorean court and his early career as a young commander of the Angkorean army (IM: Inscription found in front of the big temple: Face D: P. 974).

 When he was in the prime of his youth, in Saka 1104 (1182 AD), prince Vidyanandana went to Kamboja.
 The king of Kamboja seeing that he had all the thirty marks, took an interest in him and taught him, like a prince, all the sciences and military skills.